 Florida Panthers Betting Lines Today

 Ready to put some money down on the Panthers?
 Look below to find out who they play next and don't forget to reference the game odds.
 It's an essential first step in the betting process.

 The Florida Panthers scores and game schedule are right here, and with such a young, exciting team, the Panthers can be a real wild card in terms of wagering.
 Some nights they might be overmatched but when they are on, there's no team that Florida can't beat.

 The Florida Panthers up to date standings are listed below.
 The 2015-16 NHL season saw the Panthers produce a 100-point campaign for the first time in franchise history.

 When they talk about the rat patrol at Florida Panthers games, it has nothing to do with a 1960s television series about A World War II unit stationed in North Africa.
-No. Florida’s rat patrol was initiated by Scott Mellanby, a forward on the Panthers’ 1995-96 Stanley Cup finalist club.
+Florida's rat patrol was initiated by Scott Mellanby, a forward on the Panthers' 1995-96 Stanley Cup finalist club.